haddocking/haddock3/docs/examples.md

 Note the modified electrostatic treatment for DNA (`cdie` and `epsilon=78`) and the automatic definition of DNA restraints to maintain the double helix (`dnarest_on=true`).

+## docking-protein-homotrimer

+A protein homotrimer with C3 symmetry docking example making use of bioinformatics interface predictions from our [Whiscy webserver](https://wenmr.science.uu.nl/whiscy/) defined in the `1qu9_whiscy_air.tbl` file in the `data` directory.
+Note that this is a bound docking example since the protein monomers used for docking are taken from the crystal structure of the homotrimer.
+The workflow does however performs a flexible refinement of the models which might lead to deviations from the bound conformation.

+The `docking-protein-homotrimer-full.cfg` workflows consists of the generation of 2000 rigidbody docking models, selection of top200 and flexible refinement + EM of those.
+C3 and non-crystallographic (NCS) symmetry restraints are defined to guide the docking.

+The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.